Hydrogen Production from Waste using Pyrogasification

 Biomass gasification is a mature technology pathway that uses a controlled process involving heat, steam, and oxygen to convert biomass to hydrogen and other products, without combustion.
 Because growing biomass removes carbon dioxide from the atmosphere, the net carbon emissions of this method can be low, especially if coupled with carbon capture, utilization, and storage in the long term.
 Gasification plants for biofuels are being built and operated, and can provide best practices and lessons learned for hydrogen production.
-The Department of Energy anticipates that biomass gasification could be deployed in the near-term timeframe.

 What Is Biomass?